Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Scalable oversight details

+where $d$ is the observation dimension and ReLU activations are applied after all linear and convolutional layers except for the last linear layer in $\Gamma$.

-This architecture allows us to isolate computations responsible for certain behaviors into the modules, and later steer the model by manually manipulating the gating coefficients.
-We use the same architecture across baselines to enable direct comparisons.
-Preliminary results suggest that the method is applicable to other architectures, but more work is needed to establish the exact dependency between its performance and model architecture.
+This architecture allows us to isolate computation responsible for certain behaviors into the modules, and later steer the model by manually manipulating the gating coefficients.
+Baselines use a gateless, single-expert version of this architecture.
+So, the baselines have the same type as a steered MoE policy.

-\textbf{Training.} We train the policy network using Proximal Policy Optimization (PPO) \citep{schulman2017proximalpolicyoptimizationalgorithms} with a reward of +1 whenever it reaches any of the two terminal squares, i.e. the training reward for an episode with label $y$ is $r(y) = \ind\{y \not = \text{not reached}\}$.
+\textbf{Training details.} The MoE policy network is trained with REINFORCE with a value function baseline \citep{williams1992simple, Sutton1998} based on the reward function

+The value function baseline is a separate network trained based on Monte Carlo returns.
+The loss includes an entropy bonus and a term to incentivize the gate to specialize to the desired expert.
+For a trajectory $\tau = (s_1, a_1, \dots, s_T, y)$, the overall loss is

-Crucially, whenever we have access to a comprehensive label for an episode, we use it to perform gradient routing in the MoE layer.
-For example, for $y = \text{reached }\good$, we use
+We only report the unique aspects of our implementation here: the gradient routing, and the gate loss.
+Whenever we have access to a comprehensive label for an episode, we use it to perform gradient routing in the MoE layer, denoted here with a tilde.

-where $\sg{(\cdot)}$ is the stop-gradient operator.
-We apply the inverse for $y = \text{reached }\bad$, stopping the gradients for $\operatorname{E}_\good$.
-We do not use any stop-gradients when oversight is unavailable (i.e. when we only have cursory labels).
-We only route the gradients in the MoE layer.
-In all other, non-MoE layers, gradients are propagated without routing in all episodes.